 If in doubt, get the healthy fats out

-If you’ve tried both of these things and your dog still doesn’t seem keen, our favorite magic trick is to drizzle a little anchovy oil on top of the food.
+If you’ve tried both of these things and your dog still doesn’t seem keen, our favorite trick is to drizzle a little anchovy oil on top of the food.
 The healthy fat is great for dogs, and most importantly, irresistible tasty!